-It then.
-Let's return to the rendezvous point and lay to in that bay against the western shore before the moon comes up at one am.
+it, then.
+Let's return to the rendezvous point and lay to in that bay against the western shore before moonrise at one am (nautical term?).
 Perhaps Casement and Weisbach will be there waiting for us.
-Keep the running lights out."
+Keep the running lights extinguished."

 ♣ ♣ ♣ ♣